treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 Notice that we didn't focus on efficiency for these solutions.
 Most of these solutions have the same time complexity (`O(n)` in big O notation) but runtimes could vary based on the Python implementation.

-While performance isn't our main concern, [I did measure the run-times on CPython 3.5.0][performance].
+While performance isn't our main concern, [I did measure the run-times on CPython 3.5.0][performance] (you can [measure performance yourself here][self performance]).
 It's interesting to see how each implementation changes in relative efficiency based on the density of color names in the list.

 ## Conclusion